moov-io/customers/README.md

 ##### Local storage

-- `SECRETS_LOCAL_BASE64_KEY`: A base64 encoded key used to encrypt and decrypt secrets in memory.
+- `SECRETS_LOCAL_BASE64_KEY`: A base64 encoded key used to encrypt and decrypt secrets which are stored in the database.
 This value needs to look like `base64key://value` where `value` is a 32 byte random key.

 ##### Google Cloud Storage